Preston Brown (United States Army officer): Military career

 Corps area commanders and division commanders meet with the army chief of staff, Major General Charles Pelot Summerall, at the War Department, May 1927.
 Stood in the back row, on the extreme right, is Major General Preston Brown, commanding the First Corps Area.

 In November 1918, he became assistant chief of staff at General Headquarters of the U.S. Army of Occupation.
 He was appointed an instructor at the Army General Staff College in 1919.
 In 1921, he was acting commander of the U.S. Army War College and in the same year was appointed commander of the 3rd Infantry Brigade.
-Preston Brown was commander of the Panama Canal Zone from 1928 until 1932.
+He commanded the First Corps Area from January 2, 1926, to March 9, 1930.Preston Brown was commander of the Panama Canal Zone from 1928 until 1932.
+From March to October 1930 he served as Deputy Chief of Staff of the United States Army.
 From October 1933 to October 1934 he commanded the Sixth Corps Area.

-In 1927 he was elected as an hereditary member of the New Hampshire Society of the Cincinnati.
+In 1927 he was elected as a hereditary member of the New Hampshire Society of the Cincinnati.
+He was also a hereditary companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States by right of his father's service in the Civil War.

 Brown retired to Martha's Vineyard, Massachusetts in 1936, having reached the rank of major general.